 FREEZE, FLOW, OR LOW PRESSURE ALARM

-I can almost a guarantee, that sometime during the life of your chiller system you will experience a Freeze Alarm.
-These alarms can not only cause compressor and evaporator failures, but can also cause catastrophic system failures.
-For example; a ruptured evaporator can not only ruin your entire chiller system, but also contaminate your entire glycol piping loop with refrigerant and oil.
+Sometime during the life of your chiller system you may encounter a freeze alarm.
+The possible causes for this alarm could cause compressor and evaporator failures, and should be investigated as soon as the alarm is detected.
+In extreme cases, evaporator freeze-up can cause catastrophic system failures; for example, a ruptured evaporator can not only ruin your entire chiller system, but also contaminate your entire glycol piping loop with refrigerant and oil.